Barbed fittings vs push-to-connect fittings

 Fast to extract ( if done properly )

-Can exhibit reduced life ( see below )
+Can exhibit reduced life when used with fuels ( see below )

 So what about the risk of leak and shorter life of push-to-connect fittings?